KLFitter/KLFitter/doc/WhatIsKLF.md

 the decay of the top-quark pair.
 The likelihood is based on `LikelihoodTopLeptonJets` (described above) and extends it by two charged leptons.
-The likelihood includes the transfer functions of the additional leptons and the sum of two terms that take into account
+The likelihood includes the transfer functions of the additional leptons as well as a combination of two terms that account for the invariant mass of the two leptons:

 - the on-shell production of two charged leptons with a Breit-Wigner distribution with mass and width of the Z boson, weighted with fraction f, and